daryyyosha/Genomic-pharmacist/README.md

 # Genomic Pharmacist

-Custom pharmacogenomic interpretation pipeline for VCF-based drug response analysis.
+`Genomic Pharmacist` is a custom pharmacogenomic interpretation pipeline for VCF-based drug response analysis.

-`Genomic Pharmacist` is a lightweight Python pipeline that analyzes pharmacogenetic markers from a VCF file and generates drug-specific recommendations without using PharmCAT.

-The pipeline extracts target variants, classifies SNP genotypes, calls star-allele diplotypes, maps diplotypes to pharmacogenetic phenotypes, applies manually curated clinical rules, and generates both TSV outputs and an HTML report.
+The project implements a lightweight Python workflow that analyzes pharmacogenetic markers from a VCF file and generates drug-specific recommendations without using PharmCAT.
+The pipeline extracts target variants, classifies SNP genotypes, calls star-allele diplotypes, applies manually curated pharmacogenomic rules, and generates both TSV output tables and a human-readable HTML report.

 ---